Aliens are in the Area! Are You Kidding me?

 What to Expect in Rotonda West

 If you are looking for a home in Rotonda West – what can you expect?
-The oldest homes are from the 70’s/80’s; newer homes and the new ones are from …they are actually in the process of being built.
-It can’t get any newer than that.
-So, that means that you have plenty of choices and opportunities.
-From „needs TLC“ to partially/completely remodeled – to brand new – the choice is yours.
-Some homes come with 1.000 sq ft and a one car garage; others have 3,000 and a pool and a three-car garage.
+The oldest houses are from the 70’s/80’s; newer homes from the 2000′ and the new ones are actually in the process of being built.
+Prospective buyers have plenty of choices and opportunities.
+From „needs TLC“ to partially to completely remodeled or brand new – the choice is yours.
+Some homes come with 1.000 sq ft and a one car garage; others have 3,000 sq.ft and a pool and a three-car garage.
+Many homes are on freshwater canals or lakes.
 Everything is possible and if you want to build a new home… the sky is literally wide open.
 No aliens in sight.

-When you are ready to make a move, contact us below.
-We’d love to hear from you.
+Are you ready to make a move?
+Contact us below.
+We’d love to hear from you!